-8.1 This Policy is intended to provide Disclosers with an avenue to raise legitimate concerns.
-If you are either unable to raise the matter with SELEP or you are dissatisfied with the action taken you can report it directly to the Cities and Local Growth Unit in the Ministry of Housing, Communities and Local Government and the Department for Business Energy and Industrial Strategy, at the following:
+- 3.1.
+This procedure Policy is intended to provide Disclosers with an avenue to raise legitimate concerns.
+If you are either unable to raise the matter with SELEP or you are dissatisfied with the action taken you can report it directly to the Cities and Local Growth Unit in the Ministry of Housing, Communities and Local Government and the Department for Business Energy and Industrial Strategy, at the following email address: LEPPolicy@communities.gsi.gov.uk or by writing to: LEP Policy Deputy Director, Cities and Local Growth Unit, Fry Block, 2 Marsham Street, London, SW1P 4DF.
+You should clearly mark your email or letter as "Official whistleblowing".

-By email: LEPPolicy@communities.gsi.gov.uk

-By post: LEP Policy Deputy Director, Cities and Local Growth Unit, Fry Block, 2 Marsham Street, London, SW1P 4DF Please clearly mark your email or letter as "Official - whistleblowing".

-8.2 In addition, if you are either unable to raise the matter with SELEP or you are dissatisfied with the action taken you may consider raising it with:
+- 8.2.
+In addition, if you are either unable to raise the matter with SELEP or you are dissatisfied with the action taken you may consider raising it with:

 - The police;

 - The relevant regulatory body or professional body;

 - Your Trade Union;

 - Your solicitor;

 - Your Citizens Advice Bureau